Ants do not always stay outdoors and when they enter your home, they can become a nuisance pest.

 Worried about ants in the kitchen?
 The majority of Black Garden Ants will only come in to your home to forage for food and are attracted by sweet and sticky substances.

-A common myth about how to get rid of ants involves the method of pouring boiling water on to ants or an ant nest.
 This only provides a temporary solution as the main nest is usually too deep for such a remedy to work effectively.

 The ‘flying ants’ we commonly see between July and August are, in fact, sexually active males and females of the Black garden ant who have been waiting all summer for the perfect conditions to perform their nuptial flight.